yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/prerequisites.md

 ## Hardware Requirements

-The node running Yugabyte Platform should meet the following requirements:
+A node running Yugabyte Platform is expected to meet the following requirements:

-- 4 cores or more
+- 4 cores (minimum) or 8 cores (recommended)
-- 8 GB RAM or more
+- 8 GB RAM (minimum) or 10 GB RAM (recommended)
 - 100 GB SSD disk or more
 - 64-bit CPU architecture